Canadian officials accidentally push nuke alert to millions

 In 1994, the plant automatically shut down after a faulty valve caused 132 tons of heavy water to spill.
 It was the first time a Canadian nuclear reactor had to use its emergency core cooling system to prevent fuel overheating.

-Ontario Power “has a sophisticated and robust notification process in place that we would immediately follow in the unlikely event of an incident at the station,” said Chief Nuclear Officer Sean Granville.
+Ontario Power “has a sophisticated and robust notification process in place that we would immediately follow in the unlikely event of an incident at the station,” Chief Nuclear Officer Sean Granville said.
 “I want to assure the public that there was no incident at the station, and the plant is operating as designed.”